K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Preliminaries

 We denote by $I_n$ the $n \times n$ identity matrix, and by $J_n$ the $n \times n$ matrix with $1$'s on the antidiagonal and $0$'s elsewhere, i.e. the matrix $(e_{i,j}) = \delta_{i,n+1-j}$.
 If $n = p+q$, then $I_{p,q}$ will denote the $n \times n$ diagonal matrix having $p$ $1$'s followed by $q$ $-1$'s on the diagonal.
 If $a+b+c=n$, then $I_{a,b,c}$ will denote the $n \times n$ diagonal matrix having $a$ $1$'s, followed by $b$ $-1$'s, followed by $c$ $1$'s, on the diagonal. $J_{n,n}$ shall denote the block matrix which has $J_n$ in the upper-right block, $-J_n$ in the lower-left block, and $0$'s elsewhere.
 That is,

-We will use both ``one-line" notation and cycle notation for permutations.
-When giving a permutation in one-line notation, the sequence of values will be listed with no delimiters, while for cycle notation, parentheses and commas will be used.
-Hopefully this will remove any possibility for confusion on the part of the reader.
-So, for example, the permutation $\pi \in S_4$ which sends $1$ to $2$, $2$ to $3$, $3$ to $1$, and $4$ to $4$ will be given in one-line notation as $2314$ and in cycle notation as $(1,2,3)$.

-We will consider signed permutations of $\{1,\hdots,n\}$.
-These will be given in one-line notation, possibly with bars over some of the numbers to indicate negative values.
-For instance, $\overline{2}\overline{4}13\overline{5}$ denotes the signed permutation sending $1$ to $-2$, $2$ to $-4$, $3$ to $1$, $4$ to $3$, and $5$ to $-5$.
-These signed permutations will sometimes be thought of as embedded in some larger symmetric group, either $S_{2n}$ or $S_{2n+1}$, as follows: The signed permutation $\pi$ of $\{1,\hdots,n\}$ is associated to the permutation $\sigma \in S_{2n}$ defined by
+Ordinary permutations will typically be written in one-line notation, i.e. the permutation in $S_4$ which sends $1$ to $2$, $2$ to $3$, $3$ to $1$, and $4$ to $4$, will be indicated by $2314$.
+We will deal also with signed permutations, which will typically be written in one-line notation with bars over some of the numbers to indicate where the permutation takes negative values.
+Thus the signed permutation of $\{1,\hdots,4\}$ which sends $1$ to $2$, $2$ to $-3$, $3$ to $1$, and $4$ to $-4$ will be indicated by $2 \overline{3} 1 \overline{4}$.